Read about Hindalco Industries and 4 other stocks below:

 The results were driven by an exceptional performance by Novelis and the India business, which was supported by favorable macroeconomics, a strategic product mix, higher volumes, and operational stability.

 Hindalco Industries reported a consolidated PAT of Rs 387 crore in the previous fiscal year, according to a BSE filing.
-According to the filing, its consolidated revenue from operations increased to Rs 47,665 crore in July-September 2021, up from Rs 31,237 crore the previous year.
+According to the filing, its consolidated revenue from operations increased to Rs 47,665 crore in July-September 2021, up from Rs 31,237 crore in 2020 and as of today’s date, this is Hindalco Industries share price.

 The company stated in a statement, “Hindalco Industries reported its highest net profit in Q2 FY22, outperforming all previous quarterly results.
 The company’s consolidated PAT increased 783% year on year to Rs 3,417 crore, a nearly nine-fold increase.”